 The market for lead acid batteries was $30 billion in 2010.
 Gridtential is not going after the starter or ignition battery markets.
 Instead, Gridtential is going after the $3 billion traction market (wheelchairs, golf carts, industrial vehicles like forklifts or scrubber-sweepers) and the $5 billion stationary market (off-grid applications, telecom cell tower backup).
 The CEO mentioned micro-hybrids as a potential market as well.

 Beekhuis is formerly of solar monitoring company Fat Spaniel, acquired by Power-One in 2010.
-Michelle Klein, formerly of Applied Ventures, and Peter Borden, formerly of Applied Materials Solar Group, are the other co-founders of Gridtential.
+Michele Klein, formerly of Applied Ventures, and Peter Borden, formerly of Applied Materials Solar Group, are the other co-founders of Gridtential.
 It was Borden who came up with the manufacturing innovation that might move lead-acid ahead.

 Beekhuis called it "applying modern manufacturing methods to improve an old technology."
 Borden's invention uses a "unique plate substrate" and "a full architecture to stack the plates.
 It's a full battery invention based on manufacturability and scalability," according to the CEO.
 The firm intends on building batteries.